erikh2000/web-enc-at-rest/README.md

 The above items can all be entered via Github issues for the project.

-### Limited Offer - Free Consulting Sessions for Using WEaR in Your Project

-I want to know about how people are using WEaR in their projects to help me improve the library.
-And you might get some useful advice for using WEaR in your project by talking to me.
-So maybe it would work out well for both of us to have a call over Zoom or Discord for a half hour.
-If you are interested in this, see contact info below for reaching me.

-I don't know how long I'll be doing these sessions.
-But if you see this message in the README, I'm probably still doing them.

 ### Contact Info

 Here is my LinkedIn profile.
 You can use it to message me. https://www.linkedin.com/in/erikhermansen/

-I generally accept connections on LinkedIn from strangers.
-Just don't pitch me on a product or service.
+I generally accept connections on LinkedIn from strangers, particularly if we have a shared interest, like Offline-First or encryption-at-rest.
+Just please don't pitch me on a product or service.
 And it helps my mental sorting if you mention you have an interest in WEaR.